NoClueBruh/NoClueLang/README.md

   - returns that really cool constant everyone and their mom keep talkin about

 Math::isNan(<floatValue>) -> int
-  - returns if the given float (?) is not a number
+  - returns 1 if the given float is nan and 0 if it isn't

 Math::ln(<floatValue>) -> float
   - returns the natural log of some number